compsecmonkey/Reading-List/README.md

 # Currently On Deck

-* The Aspiring Leader's Guide to the Future ➖ Clay Scroggins
 * The Antisocial Network: The GameStop Short Squeeze and the Ragtag Group of Amateur Traders That Brought Wall Street to Its Knees ➖ Ben Mezrich
 * Paddle Your Own Canoe: One Man's Fundamentals for Delicious Living ➖ Nick Offerman